organix/crlf/abcm/ABCM.md

 ### Memory

-During the execution of an ABCM program, additional working storage if often required.
+During the execution of an ABCM program, additional working storage is often required.
 Various policies may apply to storage requests, based on their purpose and intent.

 When an _Actor_ is created, it is likely to persist beyond the end of a particular computation.